brjppru/linux-mint-brjed/README.md

 ## Bolgenos?

 Yes.
-This is 123% bolgenos mint install script.
+This is 125% bolgenos linux mint install script.

 ## uma